-- 5.1 Map 4 highlights the development pressure from all types of residential development facing the countryside over this 15 year period by identifying areas of high statistical clustering.
+- 5.1 Map 2 highlights the development pressure from all types of residential development facing the countryside over this 16 year period by identifying areas where applications have been received using a series of dots.
 This map is more likely a representation of the population distribution throughout the countryside, but nonetheless, a useful tool to indicate where the pressure is.
-These areas are: - 1.
-North of Strabane encompassing Ballymagorry, Artigarvin, Donemana, Cloghcor, Donaghedy, Glenmornan and Bready.
-The landscape of this area is identified in Map 3 as the Sperrins Foothills, Sperrin Mountain, Foyle Valley and part of Burngibbagh and Drumahoe.
-This area of clustering extends into the AONB to the east. - 2.
-To the North West, north and north east of Claudy and along the A6, a sizable area of clustering also extends into the AONB.
-The landscape character of this area is identified on Map 3 as Loughermore Hills and Sperrin Foothills. - 3.
-South of Clady along the Donegal border, here the landscape is identified as the Foyle Valley and Derg Valley. - 4.
-North and north west of Castlederg, this landscape is identified in Map 3 as in the Derg Valley. - 5.
-South of Castlederg, between Castlederg and Garvetagh this landscape is identified as the Derg Valley. - 5.2 The Development Pressure Analysis Map 4 also identified areas where there is no significant clustering (90-95% Confidence).
-These areas are: - To the north east and south east of Derry between its development limit and the Donegal border and a linear track which runs along the Foyle River in a northern direction.
+These areas are: - North of Strabane encompassing Ballymagorry, Artigarvin, Donemana, Cloghcor, Donaghedy, Glenmornan and Bready.
+The landscape of this area is identified as the Sperrins Foothills, Sperrin Mountain, Foyle Valley and part of Burngibbagh and Drumahoe.
+This area of clustering extends into the AONB to the east as evident in Map 3. - To the North West, north and north east of Claudy and along the A6, a sizable area of clustering also extends into the AONB.
+The landscape character of this area is the Loughermore Hills and Sperrin Foothills. - South of Clady along the Donegal border, here the landscape is identified as the Foyle Valley and Derg Valley. - North and north west of Castlederg, is identified as the Derg Valley Landscape Character Area. - South of Castlederg, between Castlederg and Garvetagh is an area which is also identified as having development pressure.
+This falls within the Derg Valley Landscape Character Area. - 5.2 The Development Pressure Analysis Map 1 also identified areas where there is no significant clustering (90-95% Confidence).
+Notably, some of these areas are: - To the north east and south east of Derry between its development limit and the Donegal border and a linear track which runs along the Foyle River in a northern direction.
 Presumably as a result of the environmental designations in place along the river and the floodplain landscape and industrial zoning along the A2 to Coleraine.
-This landscape is identified as the Derry Slopes and Lough Foyle Valley Plain. - 2.
-There is a significant track of land to the south of the District which runs between Newtownstewart, Ardstraw, Douglas Bridge and north to Aghabrack.
-This landscape is identified as the Foyle Valley and Sperrin Mountains and Sperrin Foothills. - 3.
-East and south of Cranagh in the Glenelly Valley Landscape Character Area. - 4.
-South west corner of the District beyond Aghyaran in the Killeter Uplands Landscape Character Area.
+This landscape is identified as the Derry Slopes and Lough Foyle Valley Plain. - There is a significant track of land to the south of the District which runs between Newtownstewart, Ardstraw, Douglas Bridge and north to Aghabrack.
+This landscape is identified as the Foyle Valley and Sperrin Mountains and Sperrin Foothills. - East and south of Cranagh in the Glenelly Valley Landscape Character Area. - South west corner of the District beyond Aghyaran in the Killeter Uplands Landscape Character Area.